LeadCare II and NCLEAD Training Webinars

 Watch archived webinars led by Kim Gaetz, MSPH, PhD, and Tena Hand with the NC Division of Public Health, NC Childhood Lead Poisoning Prevention Program.
 Complete corresponding training evaluations to receive certificates of completion to submit for CEUs.

-North Carolina County Referrals page lists agencies and organizations that may be able to assist with housing, environmental hazards and other needs, for each county and statewide.
+North Carolina County Resources page lists agencies and organizations that may be able to assist with housing, environmental hazards and other needs, for each county and statewide.

 North Carolina Department of Agriculture & Consumer Services provides services that promote and improve agriculture, agribusiness and forests; protect consumers and businesses; and conserve farmland and natural resources for the prosperity of all North Carolinians.

 National Center of Health Housing is a national nonprofit corporation that works to ensure healthy and safe homes for children and families through research, training and education programs, and policy work.

 North Carolina Department of Health and Human Services divisions and programs coordinate environmental health, clinical and outreach services for the improved environmental health of homes, child care centers, schools and other buildings occupied by children and families.

 - Division of Child Development and Early Education

 - North Carolina Childhood Lead Poisoning Prevention Program